Vaishnavi071220/Retail_Insights_assessment_blend360/README.md

 - Batch ingestion handled via Spark, Databricks, or dbt

 Query & Retrieval Efficiency:
-- SQL pushdown to cloud data warehouses such as BigQuery or Snowflake
+- SQL pushdown to cloud data warehouses like DuckDB for prototype, Snowflake/BigQuery for production
 - Partitioning by date, geography, and category
 - Use of pre-aggregated summary tables for frequent analytical queries